 Operating System: All

-Setting up Ableton Cloud allows you to upload Note Sets to Ableton Live and synchronize Note Sets across iOS devices.
-Setting up Ableton Cloud requires an Ableton user account.
+Setting up Ableton Cloud allows you to upload Note Sets to Live and synchronize Note Sets across iOS devices.
+Setting up Ableton Cloud requires a user account.
 Follow these steps to set up Ableton Cloud on your iOS device and/or computer:

 Enabling Ableton Cloud in Note

 2. Tap to open the Ableton Cloud Switch

 3. Slide the Ableton Cloud toggle to On

 Note: If the default mobile browser that you have set is not redirecting you to the app use try another mobile browser